TripleFliple/The-Colorful-Game-of-Life/README.md

 # 🌈 The Colorful Game of Life

-A mesmerizing cellular automaton based on Conway's Game of Life, enhanced with 9-color evolution, territorial color wars, and moving spore mechanics that create emergent warfare patterns.

 ## 🎮 What Is This?

 This is Conway's Game of Life reimagined with colors and propagation.
 Cells don't just live and die, they can evolve through a rainbow hierarchy.
 When they become stagnant they can invade neighboring colors and/or spawn moving cells in an attempt to continue their growth and development.